parthsolanke/Saltium/README.md

 # Saltium
-🧂 Saltium is a secure file-sharing app that encrypts and protects your files with JWT-based access control.
+Saltium 🔐 is a secure file-sharing platform designed to protect your files with cutting-edge encryption and JWT-based access control.
+Easily upload, encrypt, and share files with confidence, knowing that only authorized users with valid JWT tokens can access your download links.
+With features like token expiration and link invalidation, Saltium ensures your file-sharing process is both secure and efficient.
+Perfect for developers and organizations looking to integrate secure file sharing into their applications.